harisdev-netizen/harisdev-netizen/README.md

 </div>
 <br> -->

-I am a Software Engineer by profession and a web developer by passion.
+I am a Computer Science graduate by profession and a Web Developer by choice.
 Whether it's crafting sleek designs or diving deep into the intricacies of code, I find joy in every pixel and character.

 Technologies:
 - HTML, CSS, SCSS, Javascript, C & C++